altermo/small.nvim/README.md

 Config:
 + `splitbuf.conf.options` a table of commands (see source code)
-+ `splitbuf.conf.call` a function which overides the default behaviour
++ `splitbuf.conf.call` a function which oveerides the default behaviour

 ## Tableformat
 Summary: format markdown tables \